AMN Healthcare Services (NYSE:AMN) Shares Down 5.3%

-Several equities research analysts have commented on AMN shares.
-Benchmark upped their price target on shares of AMN Healthcare Services from $125.00 to $140.00 and gave the company a “buy” rating in a report on Friday, February 18th.
-StockNews.com assumed coverage on shares of AMN Healthcare Services in a research report on Thursday, March 31st.
-They issued a “buy” rating for the company.
-Finally, Jefferies Financial Group upped their price objective on shares of AMN Healthcare Services from $140.00 to $170.00 and gave the stock a “buy” rating in a research report on Friday, February 18th.
-Six equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and an average price target of $141.20.
+A number of research analysts recently weighed in on the company.
+Benchmark upped their price objective on AMN Healthcare Services from $125.00 to $140.00 and gave the stock a “buy” rating in a report on Friday, February 18th.
+Jefferies Financial Group upped their price objective on AMN Healthcare Services from $140.00 to $170.00 and gave the stock a “buy” rating in a report on Friday, February 18th.
+Finally, StockNews.com began coverage on AMN Healthcare Services in a report on Thursday, March 31st.
+They issued a “buy” rating on the stock.
+Six analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company currently has an average rating of “Buy” and a consensus target price of $141.20.

-In other AMN Healthcare Services news, CEO Susan R. Salka sold 2,700 shares of the stock in a transaction dated Tuesday, February 22nd.
-The shares were sold at an average price of $105.26, for a total value of $284,202.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CFO Jeffrey R. Knudson purchased 5,360 shares of the company’s stock in a transaction dated Friday, March 11th.
-The stock was purchased at an average cost of $93.30 per share, with a total value of $500,088.00.
+In other news, CEO Susan R. Salka sold 2,700 shares of the company’s stock in a transaction on Tuesday, February 22nd.
+The stock was sold at an average price of $105.26, for a total value of $284,202.00.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Also, CFO Jeffrey R. Knudson bought 5,360 shares of AMN Healthcare Services stock in a transaction that occurred on Friday, March 11th.
+The shares were acquired at an average price of $93.30 per share, for a total transaction of $500,088.00.
 The disclosure for this purchase can be found here.
 0.80% of the stock is owned by corporate insiders.

-Several large investors have recently bought and sold shares of the stock.
-Mutual of America Capital Management LLC boosted its position in shares of AMN Healthcare Services by 585.6% during the 1st quarter.
-Mutual of America Capital Management LLC now owns 44,284 shares of the company’s stock worth $4,620,000 after purchasing an additional 37,825 shares during the period.
-Park Avenue Securities LLC boosted its position in shares of AMN Healthcare Services by 15.4% during the 1st quarter.
-Park Avenue Securities LLC now owns 3,643 shares of the company’s stock worth $380,000 after purchasing an additional 485 shares during the period.
-Nisa Investment Advisors LLC purchased a new position in shares of AMN Healthcare Services during the 1st quarter worth approximately $188,000.
-Belpointe Asset Management LLC purchased a new position in AMN Healthcare Services in the 1st quarter valued at approximately $1,308,000.
-Finally, Nkcfo LLC acquired a new position in shares of AMN Healthcare Services in the first quarter worth $130,000.
-94.70% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+FMR LLC increased its stake in AMN Healthcare Services by 6.1% during the first quarter.
+FMR LLC now owns 256,084 shares of the company’s stock worth $12,059,000 after acquiring an additional 14,801 shares during the last quarter.
+First Trust Advisors LP increased its stake in AMN Healthcare Services by 111.3% during the first quarter.
+First Trust Advisors LP now owns 67,437 shares of the company’s stock worth $3,176,000 after acquiring an additional 35,522 shares during the last quarter.
+Commonwealth Equity Services LLC acquired a new stake in AMN Healthcare Services during the third quarter worth about $240,000.
+Raymond James & Associates increased its stake in AMN Healthcare Services by 19.9% during the third quarter.
+Raymond James & Associates now owns 58,186 shares of the company’s stock worth $6,677,000 after acquiring an additional 9,650 shares during the last quarter.
+Finally, Raymond James Financial Services Advisors Inc. acquired a new stake in AMN Healthcare Services during the third quarter worth about $296,000.
+Hedge funds and other institutional investors own 94.70% of the company’s stock.

 About AMN Healthcare Services (NYSE:AMN)